 Using DIY Soap Mixtures for Your Pressure Washer

-To save money, it can be tempting to prepare your own soap mixture using common household cleaners.
+To save money, it can be tempting to prepare your own pressure washer soap mixture using common household cleaners.
 Vinegar solutions and bleach are the two items that are most often recommended.

-I strongly advise against “using bleach in your pressure washer” unless you purchase a detergent that includes bleach as an ingredient.
+I strongly advise against using bleach unless you purchase a detergent that includes bleach as an ingredient.

-Vinegar is one of the few household ingredients that you may use with your pressure washer.
+Vinegar is one of the few household ingredients that you may use with your homemade pressure washer soaps.

-Use three parts vinegar to seven parts water to create a potent solution for killing mildew and mold.
+To make a diy pressure washer detergent.
+Use three parts vinegar to seven parts of water to create a potent solution for killing mildew and mold.